 Men’s Pro Doubles

-World record in the Men’s Pro Doubles division set by the duo of Rich Ryan and Pelayo Menendez Fernandez, in Miami, April 2025 with a time of 48:31.
-This was as part of a race that qualified them for the Elite 15 Doubles at the 2025 HYROX World Championships.
-Many exciting athletes have teamed up since then in an effort to break this record, but so far all have fallen short.
+World record in the Men’s Pro Doubles division set by 2024 World Champion Alexander Rončević and 2025 World Champion Tim Wenisch, in the Elite Doubles race at the 2026 EMEA Championships in London, March 2026.
+Their time of 47:41 beats the previous record set by Rich Ryan and Pelayo Menendez Fernandez, in Miami, April 2025 (48:31).
+Many exciting athletes had teamed up since then in an effort to break this record, but until Tim and Alex, all had fallen short.

 The Men’s Pro Doubles world records, by age group, are as follows: